Stephanie-Ash/the-pizza-oven/README.md

 * [Balsamiq](https://balsamiq.com/wireframes/desktop/) has been used to create the wireframes for the project.
 * [Quick Database Diagrams](https://www.quickdatabasediagrams.com/) has been used to create the database schema for the project.
 * [Am I responsive](http://ami.responsivedesign.is/) has been used to make a mockup of the site.

+## Testing

+The poject has been thoroughly tested through both manual and automated testing.
+Details of the testing can be found [here](TESTING.md).